 A Bed-Full of Miracles

 Mary Toft (Amelia Taylor) – a young woman living in the little town of Godalming – announces that she has given birth to a rabbit which brings the curious flocking to the town.
-Even the gentry and nobility, encouraged by the interest of the King himself, come down from London by the carriage-load to the delight of the local merchants who are soon fleecing fashionable Londoners.
+Even the gentry and nobility, encouraged by the interest of the King himself (Steve Plytas), come down from London by the carriage-load to the delight of the local merchants who are soon fleecing fashionable Londoners.

 It is just the commercial fillip needed by a district stricken with sheep-blight that was bringing ruin to farmers and wool traders.
 But the fraud is eventually exposed when the jealous Princess of Wales (June Jago) sends her surgeon to investigate.

 Dr St Andre